BracketSpace/Advanced-Cron-Manager/readme.txt

 * Cron Logger - log cron's execution times easily
 * Events rescheduling - change event next execution date to control server load
+* Event listeners - you can see what functions or methods are listening for a particular event
 * Error catcher - catch cron task's fatal errors and get them displayed in the log
 * Performance stats - see how much time and memory particular event took
 * Debug tool - log any useful information from Cron callback